arquivo/arquivo-webapp/README.md

-# Arquivo.pt web application
+# Arquivo.pt web application (End-of-life, no longer used)

 This repository contains the frontend of [Arquivo.pt](https://arquivo.pt).

 ## Build